E10

 - Inspect governor module connections: Locate the electronic governor module (if equipped) and verify all connectors are secure.
 Look for signs of overheating or moisture damage.

-- Lightly load test: Apply a small load (e.g., 10–20% of rated kW) and observe if frequency stabilizes.
-If frequency remains unstable, the governor module or engine may need professional adjustment.
+- Lightly load test: Apply a small load (e.g., 10–20% of rated kW) and observe if the frequency stabilizes.
+If the frequency remains unstable, the governor module or engine may need professional adjustment.

-Frequency calibration typically requires specialized tools and should be performed by a Firman-authorized technician.
+Frequency calibration typically requires specialized tools and and should be performed by a Firman-authorized technician.

 Advertisements